Jojeker/qcore/docs/backlog.md

 # Backlog

 ## In progress
-- No 'atomic_cxchg_relaxed_relaxed in intrinsics' compile error
-- PDU session release command should flow on SRB 2, not SRB 1
+- Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available"
+  -  causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
+-  Unhandled RrcReestablishmentRequest
+-  See f1ap-samsung.log.

 - NGAP mode
-  - ran context release
+  - move ran_session_setup_phase1 + 2 out of ue_procedure.rs
+  - if initial context setup request fails, 'unhandled message' and we don't save off the GUTI
   - Registration accept should piggyback on NGAP Initial Context Setup request
   - use different forwarding tables for NGAP vs F1AP
-  - session release
+  - DlDropUnknownUe incrementing when no phones attached
 - Session establishment with real phone
    -  OnePlus
+      -  refuses to set up a session and sends a ServiceRequest
+   -  OPPO
+      -  SQN resync not working - fixed??
+      -  Identity Request not working - registration reject?
-   -  Samsung
+   -  Samsung (working)
-   -  Motorola
+   -  Motorola (working)
+- "NG setup with GNB name" - log line - trace of bitvec global gnb ID is ugly
+- PDU session release command should flow on SRB 2, not SRB 1

 ## Performance
 - iperf framework